LastCeri/MogartNetwork/README.md

 - **Firebase:** For reliable and persistent data storage.

 Stay tuned for updates as we continue to build and improve our roadmap.

+You can check out the Wiki for Installations and More. https://github.com/LastCeri/MogartNetwork/wiki/